Acai bowls are all the rage these days for a good reason. The

 Wild blueberries may also have a positive impact on metabolic disease.

 These antioxidant berries may help to reduce the risk of coming down with diabetes and cardiovascular disease.

 Cranberries are a very tart antioxidant berry that is usually consumed during the holidays.

-Cranberries are native berry to North America and historically have been used to treat bladder infections.
+Cranberries are a native berry to North America and historically have been used to treat bladder infections.

 Cranberries have a high level of pro-anthocyanidins which help to stop certain bacteria from adhering to urinary tract walls.

 Cranberries can also prevent gum disease by reducing plaque producing bacteria.

 They have a tremendous amount of antioxidant capacity and 100 grams of fresh cranberries has an ORAC value score of 9,090.

 The polyphenols in cranberries help to reduce the risk of cardiovascular disease by preventing platelet build-up and reducing blood pressure.